311ecode/git-changed-cd/git-changed-cd/README.md

 - **No nested repos**: Git repositories within Git repositories are not supported
 - **No submodules**: Submodule support is not included
 - **Path stability**: Assumes users don't move registered repositories
+- **Distance calculation**: Based on directory traversal, not geographic or logical proximity

 ## Files Structure
 ```